If you worked in any of these countries, you could be due a Tax Refund

 According to Zumper, the average rent in Vancouver for a one-bedroom apartment has reached $2,775 per month.
 This figure marks a notable surge of 20% when compared to the rates observed in the previous year.
 The average rental price in Vancouver for a 2-bedroom apartment in Vancouver is around is $3,750.

-Numbeo reports that the typical cost per month for a one-bedroom apartment within the city in 2023 is approximately $2,300.
+Numbeo reports that the typical cost per month for a one-bedroom apartment within the city is approximately $2,300.

 This January, Vancouver dominated the list of the five most expensive cities to rent in Canada.
 Leading the pack is West Vancouver, where one-bedroom, unfurnished units command an average rent of $2,844.